FlyMon2022/FlyMon/README.md

 To see the cross-stacking version of FlyMon, please checkout to the `stackable_cmug` branch.

+Note (2022/5/15): We temporarily remove this branch because we are refactoring all the code in the dev branch.

 ### Strawman Implementation of CMU

 To see the strawman solution (without optimizations on key-selection and attribute-operation), please checkout to the `strawman_solution` branch.

+Note (2022/5/15): We temporarily remove this branch because we are refactoring all the code in the dev branch.

 **NOTE#1** : for historical reasons, the compression unit (CU) is referred to as the shared compression stage.
 The execution unit (EU) is referred to as composable measurement unit (CMU).
 The transformable measurement unit (TMU) is referred to CMU-Group.
 We are working on refactoring the code to the correct component name.